vacmar01/fh_blog/posts/query-rewriting-bm25.md

 This all it takes.
 As you can see claudette uses a very elegant way of documenting its tools called "docments", which are basically inline comments behind the function arguments and return values as well as a normal document string inside of the function body.
 Behind the scenes, claudette generates a full function schema from it, which allows structured responses from the LLM:
 ```
 {'name': 'retrieve_chunks',
- 'description': 'Uses semantic search to retrieve content from your database.\n\nReturns:\n- type: string',
+ 'description': 'Uses keyword-based search to retrieve content from your database.\n\nReturns:\n- type: string',
  'input_schema': {'type': 'object',
   'properties': {'query': {'type': 'string',
     'description': 'the search query to retrieve the most relevant parts using BM25 retrieval.'}},